Human Immunodeficiency Virus (HIV)

 - A positive screening test is not a diagnosis.
 A positive result must be followed by a second antibody test that is different from the first test, sometimes the Western blot test or an antibody test that detects different antigens and differentiates between HIV-1 and HIV-2, to establish a diagnosis.

-- The Centers for Disease Control and Prevention (CDC) recommends that everyone 13 to 64 years old have an HIV screening test at least once, regardless of gender, sexual orientation, ethnic group, and risk of getting the disease.
+- The Centers for Disease Control and Prevention (CDC) recommends that everyone 13 to 64 years old have an HIV screening test at least once, regardless of sex, sexual orientation, ethnic group, and risk of getting the disease.
 The CDC recommends getting tested annually if you are at increased risk of contracting an HIV infection.

 - The American College of Physicians agrees with the CDC that everyone aged 13 to 64 be offered an HIV screening test in health care settings.
 It also recommends that the frequency of repeat screening be determined by doctors on an individual basis.